 Don’t lie, we all know we have a medicine basket full of expired bottles!
 Vitamins we bought and never took or something that was prescribed that we never took a full course of!

 Same goes with the pantry, the tins of food you bought but just didn’t need?
 Turf it all!!
 It’s useless to anyone once it’s all expired.

 For medicinal items, there are safe deposal sites at pharmacies you can give them to, much safer, especially if you have kids!

 I know, right after Christmas?
 How depressing!
 But it pays to be across your finances AT ALL TIME!!

-If Christmas was a but of a drainer on your bank account then make sure you have a plan to get yourself back in the black.
+If Christmas was a bit of a drainer on your bank account then make sure you have a plan to get yourself back in the black.

 Now is a good time to look at where you are spending and try and work out a plan for the next month, quarter and even year.
-Work out what big expenses will come up and when, work out the average on utilities and plan for them and even try and find some better rates, discount or cut spending where you can on things.
+Work out what big expenses will come up and when, work out your average on utilities, and plan for them.
+Even try and find some better rates, discounts or cut spending where you can on things.